 MINOR IN POSSESSION OF TOBACCO ATTORNEY FAQs

-(a) An individual who is younger than 18 years of age commits an offense if the individual:
+(a) An individual who is younger than 21 years of age commits an offense if the individual:

 (1) possesses, purchases, consumes, or accepts a cigarette, e-cigarette, or tobacco product; or

-(2) falsely represents himself or herself to be 18 years of age or older by displaying proof of age that is false, fraudulent, or not actually proof of the individual’s own age in order to obtain possession of, purchase, or receive a cigarette, e-cigarette, or tobacco product.
+(2) falsely represents himself or herself to be 21 years of age or older by displaying proof of age that is false, fraudulent, or not actually proof of the individual’s own age in order to obtain possession of, purchase, or receive a cigarette, e-cigarette, or tobacco product.

-- In the presence of an employer, if the possession or receipt is part of their duties as an employee6
+- if the minor can show they possessed the cigarette, e-cigarette, or tobacco product in the presence of an employer, if the possession or receipt is part of their duties as an employee6